 Environmental guidance for your business in Northern Ireland & Scotland

+You may be prosecuted for causing a nuisance.
 You may have to pay compensation for any damage caused if you create a public or private nuisance.
 If you cause a statutory nuisance your local council may make you carry out, or pay for, work to stop or reduce the nuisance.

 Make sure that your business activities are not: